Lessons We Could All Learn From Free Love Communes

 On the other hand, some communes offered a space for relationships that were often stigmatized at the time, such as same-sex or interracial relationships.

-Every commune is different
+Every hippie commune is different

 A few fascinating firsthand accounts of free love communes provide insight into what was really going on day to day.

 One man, writing anonymously for the The Guardian English newspaper about his experiences in the 1980s at a European free love commune called simply "The Group," said: "I had sex two or three times a day.
 Initially, I found this traumatic; I contracted genital herpes and was regularly impotent.
-I grew more comfortable as I got to know the women better, but sex remained surprisingly routine, probably because love and affection were repressed in favour of expressing your 'animal' nature."
+I grew more comfortable as I got to know the women better, but sex remained surprisingly routine, probably because love and affection were repressed in favor of expressing your 'animal' nature."

 "We think people ought to be able to do whatever they want to do as long as everyone who's involved agrees," Ilana, a commune member, told Maxim in 2018.
 "If me and my husband want to have an open relationship, that's up to us and it's about whether I'm in agreement with what he's going to do and vice versa."